ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 **Concept**

-\- The goal of this step is to find the best rpS3 sequence to represent each cluster determined in 2)
+\- The goal of this step is to find the best rpS3 sequence to represent each cluster determined in step 2).

 Order of priority for selection of the representative sequence per
 cluster: